dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_6.md

 ### Tasks
 For all the operations above and their variations, do the following:
 - If we already saw an inference rule for this operation, point to the relevant rule.
-- Otherwise, give an inference rule for the operation.
+- Otherwise, give an inference rule which models the operation.

 ## Santa Claus Problem